NHSDigital/software-engineering-quality-framework/practices/testing.md

 * Combining business knowledge with testing knowledge yields better quality outcomes
   * Include business knowledge and critical thinking as part of assurance
   * Intrinsic knowledge and mindset of the tester is key to driving quality outcomes
-  * Use BDD as an approach to align testing across the whole team and customer
+  * Use Behaviour Driven Development (BDD) as an approach to align testing across the whole team and customer
+  * Consider BDD to encode acceptance criteria in business terms as automated tests where appropriate.
+    * This can be an effective communication and collaboration tool where the product owner is involved in reviewing detailed acceptance criteria (expressed as BDD tests).
+    * But if the PO is not involved in this way then well written unit and integration tests are often sufficient and avoid the extra layer of abstraction which BDD frameworks introduce.
 * Testing is prioritised based on risk
   * A testing risk profile is defined and understood by the whole team, including the customer
   * Risk appetite should be worked across the whole team, including customers and/or users
 * Use experiental / experimental / exploratory testing as well as formal methods
   * Gamify testing - try multiple techniques and learn as you go
-* Testing is assisted by automation
+* Testing is assisted by automation with automated tests as a default (see [automate everything](../patterns/automate-everything.md)).
   * Appreciate that not everything can be automated
   * Identify good candidates for automation - particular focus on high risk and repeatable areas
 * Look to continually improve testing
   * Testing is a continuous activity, not a phase of delivery

-## Details

-* Software quality and testing is everyone's responsibility.
-* Tests are automated by default (see [automate everything](../patterns/automate-everything.md)).
 * Tests act as documentation of the system's behaviour and should be clear enough to do this effectively.
 * Tests are written alongside or before whatever they are testing.
 * Tests are code (see [everything as code](../patterns/everything-as-code.md)).
-* Use Behaviour Driven Development (BDD) to encode acceptance criteria in business terms as automated tests where appropriate.
-  * This can be an effective communication and collaboration tool where the product owner is involved in reviewing detailed acceptance criteria (expressed as BDD tests).
-  * But if the PO is not involved in this way then well written unit and integration tests are often sufficient and avoid the extra layer of abstraction which BDD frameworks introduce.
 * Tests and test suites must be executable from the command line via a single command.
 * Tests do not rely on other tests (i.e. each test can be executed in isolation, tests can be run concurrently and in any order).
 * Tests only check a single condition.